dalbyryan3/cs-6350-machine-learning/DecisionTree/README.md

 ## homework1.py
 Uses `DecisionTree` to train a decision tree on a bank and car dataset as required in homework 1.
-This file is meant to be run interactively running cells sequentially and can even be converted to a Jupyter notebook if (cells are denotes by # %%).
+This file is meant to be run interactively running cells sequentially and can even be converted to a Jupyter notebook if (cells are denoted by # %%).
 The file can be run as a .py file though.